Watch this Â video giving an overview of Young Enterprise

 We believe that the potential of the UK's young people is unlimited

 Young Enterprise is the UK’s leading enterprise and financial education charity.
 We give young people – from all backgrounds – the opportunity to realise their full potential through a range of practical enterprise programmes, from one day masterclasses to year-long projects.
 We empower young people to learn, to work and to live.

 We make the connection between school and the world of work, enabling young people to develop the knowledge and attitudes they need to succeed, building on 5 key skills:

 Each year we work with over 250,000 young people aged 4-25, supported by a network of 5,000 volunteers and 3,500 businesses.

 What we offer:

 Our programmes range from our Primary Programme and Company Programme to the university-level Start-up initiative with many variations in between.
 In fact we offer something for every year of education from the age of 4 to 25.
-We are the UK’s leading figure in enterprise education delivering over 4 million learning hours each year.
+We are the UK’s leading figure in enterprise and financial education delivering over 4 million learning hours each year.

 What’s our history?